janmtl/briggs-freebird/docs/index.md

 # Birds of Briggs Terrace

 Our hobby is tracking the birds that visit our yard.
-This page is a report of the detections we've seen so far!
+This page is a report of the detections we've heard so far!
 Each "detection" is made by a small outdoor microphone.
 A bird with more detections spent more time in our yard than bird with less.

 ```js